Accounting policies and procedures

 8.2 Revenue from economic activities

-The university’s revenue from economic activities includes revenue from the rendering of education services, revenue from research and development, other revenue from educational activities, revenue from rental and leasing, sale of other goods and services.
+8.2.1.
+The university’s revenue from economic activities includes revenue from the provision of educational services, revenue from research and development activities, other revenue from educational activities, rental and leasing income, and sales of other goods and services.

-For detailed accounting of revenue for statistical purposes, a resource has been created for each type of revenue in the business software.
+For detailed statistical reporting, a separate resource has been created in the accounting system for each type of revenue.

-8.2.2 Revenue from the sale of goods and rendering of services is measured at the fair value of consideration received or receivable, taking into account any discountsand rebates allowed.
-Revenue from the sale of goods is recognised when all significant risks of ownership of the goods have been transferred to the buyer, the amount of revenue and the costs incurred or to be incurred in respect of the transaction can be measured reliably and it is probable that the economic benefits associated with the transaction will flow to the university.
-Revenue from the rendering of services is recognised when the service has been rendered or, if the service is rendered over an extended period, using the stage of completion method.
+Revenue from the sale of goods shall be recognised when substantially all significant risks and rewards of ownership have been transferred to the buyer, the amount of revenue and the costs incurred or to be incurred in respect of the transaction can be measured reliably, and it is probable that the economic benefits associated with the transaction will flow to the university.

 • the amount of revenue can be measured reliably;